From identifying animals to learning about the weird and the wonderful objects you find, our team is ready to help!

 Australia has the worst record in the world for mammal extinctions.
 There are many reasons for this, but in many cases the key overarching driver appears to involve interactions with introduced placental mammal species such as cats, foxes, rabbits, sheep and cows.
 It seems that the long evolutionary isolation of Australia’s mammals may have also rendered them uniquely vulnerable to introduced species.
 Habitat loss and modification, and climate change are also major challenges.

 The koala has a wide distribution range and has coped better with human settlement than many of Australia’s mammal species.
 However, it lives in the most densely settled and rapidly growing area of Australia.
 In south-east Queensland an estimated three quarters of key koala habitat has been lost since 1960, clearing continues and many remaining patches of habitat are small and close to busy roads.
-Increasingly extreme heat weather is also a problem for koalas.
+Increasingly extreme weather and heatwaves are also a problem for koalas.
 For these reasons koalas are rapidly declining in many areas.
 Investment in preserving and expanding key habitat, and effective efforts to slow down anthropogenic climate change would certainly improve the conservation outlook of this species.

 1 of 4